lisixu-JLAU/DeepMIMO-V1/README.md

 This MATLAB code package is related to the following article:

 Ahmed Alkhateeb, “DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications,” in Proc. of Information Theory and Applications Workshop (ITA), San Diego, CA, Feb.
 2019.

+The download address of DeepMIMO dataset is https://deepmimo.net/versions/v1/